History of Cherwell Valley services

 This effect didn't necessarily last: compared to bigger, brighter buildings which were later built it looked cramped and extensions in the 1990s made the front of Cherwell Valley look like any supermarket from the time, but even so many services took inspiration from it.

 It was opened on 31 March 1994 by Michael Heseltine MP.
-The total investment was £20m, and construction had been sped up to get it open.
+The total investment was £20m, and construction was completed in just 11 months, 6 months sooner than expected.
 This, combined with the high demand, meant that it was short-staffed and over-worked for the first few months.
-At the end of 1994 Granada said it was doing "spectacularly well", and it was now their third busiest site.
+At the end of 1994 Granada said Cherwell Valley was doing "spectacularly well", and it was now their third busiest site.

 Inside, the service area opened with a Burger King in the right-hand corner; a 350-seat Granada Restaurant dining area overlooking the river straight ahead; a Granada Shop on the left and a corridor leading to the toilets and an amusement arcade at the back.
 A Little Chef was later built in the corner, next to Burger King.
 A large patio area was included at the front, allowing for expansions like that.